Edgewood University

 Edgewood University is a private Dominican university in Madison, Wisconsin, United States.
 It occupies a 55 acre campus overlooking Lake Wingra.
-Edgewood offers more than 40 undergraduate majors and 25 graduate degrees, and has an enrollment of approximately 2,000.
+Edgewood offers more than 40 undergraduate majors and 25 graduate degrees, and has an enrollment of over 2,400 students.

 History

-Establishment and junior college (1927)

-Edgewood College's property was purchased by Mr. Ashmead in 1855 from Governor Leonard J. Farwell and later developed by Samuel Marshall.
+The property that would become the Edgewood College campus was first purchased in 1855 from Governor Leonard J. Farwell and later developed by Samuel Marshall.
 Governor Cadwallader C. Washburn bought Edgewood Villa in 1873 and later donated it to the Dominican Sisters for educational use.
-In 1881, the Sisters opened St. Regina Academy, a private boarding school for girls, with an initial enrollment of 16 students.
+In 1881, the Sisters opened St. Regina Academy, a private boarding school for girls with an initial enrollment of 16 students.
 A new building was constructed in 1893, but a fire later that year took the lives of three children and destroyed much of the property.
 The Sisters quickly raised funds and rebuilt the school, which reopened as Sacred Heart Academy in 1894.

-By 1927, the growing school sought recognition as a junior college by the University of Wisconsin–Madison.
+By 1927, the school sought recognition as a junior college by the University of Wisconsin–Madison.
 The request was approved, and Edgewood Junior College opened in 1927 with 12 women enrolled.
-It offered a liberal arts curriculum and was financially accessible with tuition under $600 per year.
+It offered a liberal arts curriculum at a tuition of under $600 per year.
 Enrollment grew slowly through the Great Depression, with a focus on supporting women's education.
 During this period, the college shared facilities and services with Edgewood High School of the Sacred Heart.
 Edgewood's junior college operated alongside the high school until it transitioned to a full-fledged college.

-In 1941, Edgewood became a four-year college, receiving approval from the Wisconsin Department of Public Instruction to award Bachelor of Science degrees in education.
+In 1941, Edgewood became a four-year college and received approval from the Wisconsin Department of Public Instruction to award Bachelor of Science degrees in education.
 By 1942, the first 25 students graduated with degrees in education.
 Although enrollment grew slowly in the college's early years, many older students and Dominican Sisters attended to earn degrees in elementary education.
 Summer sessions attracted notable faculty, including world-renowned musician Nadia Boulanger.
 By 1948, the first international students enrolled, and in 1949, the college admitted its first African-American students.

-Edgewood continued to grow in the late 1940s with an increasingly diverse student body.
-The first African-American faculty member, Sharon Wexler, was hired in 1956.
-The institution's development, especially in the early to mid-20th century, highlighted its commitment to expanding educational opportunities and supporting students from a variety of backgrounds.